Chandan9898Kumar/AI_CHAT_BOT/backend/README.md

 > Focus: Making AI accessible to everyone
 > Models: Hosts models from thousands of companies/researchers
 > Primary Use: All types of AI (text, images, audio, video)

+### What is LLM ?

+It is A Large Language Model (LLM) is an advanced type of artificial intelligence designed to understand, process, and generate human language text.
+LLMs are trained on massive amounts of text data using deep learning techniques.

+OR

+We can say that it is a type of artificial intelligence that can understand, generate and interact using human language

+> It is trained on massive text data like : Books, website, wikipedia etc.

+LLM examples:

+1. Claude
+2. Chat-GPT
+3. Gemini
+4. Llama
+5. Mistral

+### How LLMs works internally

+> When a user types a message or question into a system using a Large Language Model (LLM), here is what happens step by step in simple terms:

+1. `User Input`: You type your text (like a question or a message) and send it.

+2. `Tokenization`: The model breaks your sentence into smaller parts called tokens — these could be whole words or parts of words, depending on the tokenizer.

+For this example, it might break the sentence into tokens like:

+`["I", "heard", "a", "dog", "bark"]`

+Each token is then assigned a unique number called a token ID:

+`["I"=1, "heard"=2, "a"=3, "dog"=4, "bark"=5]`

+So the sentence becomes a list of IDs: `[1][2][3][4][5]`

+3. `Turning Tokens into Numbers ( Vectors )`: Each token ID is converted into a vector — a list of numbers that represents its meaning in a way the model can process.

+For example:

+`Token "I" → Vector [0.1, 0.3, 0.5, ...]`

+`Token "heard" → Vector [0.7, 0.2, 0.9, ...]`

+These vectors capture patterns like the meaning and context of the word.

+4. `Contextual Understanding`: The model looks at all these token vectors together using `Transformers (attention)` mechanisms.
+This helps it understand how words relate to each other in the sentence (for example, it knows “dog” relates to “bark” and that “I heard” means someone is listening).

+5. `Prediction`: Using what it learned during training, the model predicts the next likely token after the input sentence.
+It calculates probabilities for possible next tokens (like "bark loudly", "run", or "sleep").

+6. `Generating Response`: The model picks the most probable next token and adds it to the output.
+It repeats this process token by token until it finishes generating a full response.

+7. `Output`: The tokens are turned back into words and sentences that you can read, and the response shows on your screen.

+8. `Personalization (Optional)`: Some LLMs can remember previous interactions or user preferences to tailor answers better over time.

+> In short, after you type, the LLM quickly breaks down your input, understands its meaning, predicts the best reply token by token, and shows you the generated answer almost instantly.
+This is powered by huge amounts of training data and complex math in the background but happens seamlessly for you.

 ## 📝 License